How Much Does a Solid Wood Entry Door Cost? Pricing Guide in Long Island City, NY

 Quality solid wood entry doors properly installed and maintained last 30-50 years in Queens County's climate.
 Mahogany and teak doors can exceed 50 years.
 The finish needs recoating every 5-7 years to protect wood from weather damage.
 Poor-quality doors or inadequate maintenance reduces lifespan to 10-20 years.
 Professional installation and appropriate finishes maximize door longevity.

-Can I save money buying an unfinished door?
+Should I buy an unfinished door?

 Get Started with Your Project